 - 1. Eligibility Criteria: Any dog may enter Novice A if that dog has not yet attained the Novice title (RATN).
 Dogs entering Novice A may, but are not required to, have an Instinct title. - 2.
 Course time allowed: Two minutes (2.00). - 3.
 Number of Qualifying Scores Required: Three, under one or more Judges. - 4.
-Start Box location: One flat side not less than three nor more than four feet from, and directly in front of, the opening to an Official Tunnel. - 5.
+Number of Bales: 20-30. - 5.
+Start Box location: One flat side not less than three nor more than four feet from, and directly in front of, the opening to an Official Tunnel. - 6.
 Tube specifications: One empty tube, one litter tube, one rat tube.
 At least one tube of any type must be elevated.
 All tubes may be elevated.
-Tubes must be at least 18" apart. - 6.
+Tubes must be at least 18" apart. - 7.
 Tunnel requirements: The tunnel is straight and short.
 The Novice tunnel has a specific design.
-Refer to the "Novice Tunnel" on page 18 of the Judge Rulebook for an illustration.
-There can be more than one Official Tunnel. - 7.
-Bale height requirements: There must be at least one and not more than three different places on the course with a minimum of two bales grouped at the two-high level. - 8.
+Refer to the "Novice Tunnel Configuration" on page 18 of the Judge Rulebook for an illustration.
+There can be more than one Official Tunnel. - 8.
+Bale height requirements: There must be at least one and not more than three different places on the course with a minimum of two bales grouped together at the two-high level.
+(See "Bale Height Requirements" on page 15 of the Judge Rulebook). - 9.
 Required elements within course time allowed: Execute a Climb.
 Complete an Official Tunnel.
 Correctly indicate one live Rat tube.
 These elements can be accomplished in any order.